-The property of each Fund will be invested with the aim of providing a prudent spread of risk and achieving the investment objective and policy of that Fund but subject to the limits set out in the FCA Rules and this Prospectus.
-These limits apply to each Fund as set out below.
+The property of each Fund will be invested with the aim of providing a prudent spread of risk and achieving the investment objective and policy of that Fund but subject to the limits set out in the FCA Rules.

 Generally each Fund will invest in approved securities.
 An approved security is a transferable security: